solrac97gr/goarchtest/examples/generate_graph/README.md

 The dependency graph shows the relationships between packages in your project:

 - Each box represents a package in your project
-- Arrows show dependencies between packages
+- Arrows show dependencies between packages (arrow points to the dependency)
 - Normal dependencies are shown with black arrows
-- Architecture violations (e.g., infrastructure→domain dependencies) are highlighted with thick red arrows
+- Architecture violations are highlighted with thick red arrows
 - The direction of the arrow indicates which package depends on another

-- The direction of the arrow indicates which package depends on another
+### Clean Architecture Rules:
+- **✅ Correct**: Outer layers can depend on inner layers (e.g., infrastructure → domain)
+- **❌ Violation**: Inner layers should never depend on outer layers (e.g., domain → infrastructure)
+- **❌ Violation**: Layers should not skip levels (e.g., presentation → infrastructure directly)

+For Clean Architecture, you should see:
-- For clean architecture, domain should have no outgoing arrows
+- `domain` has no outgoing arrows (no dependencies)
+- `application` only depends on `domain`
+- `infrastructure` only depends on `domain`
+- `presentation` only depends on `application`

+Red arrows indicate violations that need to be fixed to maintain proper architectural boundaries.

 ## Integrating in Your Own Code